Yenching Academy of Peking University

 - TOEFL and IELTS English proficiency tests must be taken after September 01, 2021.
 Currently, Yenching Academy does not accept TOEFL MyBest Scores, TOEFL iBT Home Edition, or IELTS Indicator test.

 - Native English speakers and students or alumni of an English-taught Bachelor's degree program are not required to provide English proficiency test scores.

 Applicants selected as UW nominees will have a very short time to continue to revise and polish their application materials for the international selection process.
 Nominees' final application materials must be submitted through Yenching Academy's online application system by the official deadline date (usually in early December).
 Recommendation letters will be forwarded to Yenching Academy on behalf of nominees, so will not need to be uploaded through the online system.

-Finalists for admission to Yenching Academy will be interviewed via Skype video, or in rare cases, in person.
+Finalists for admission to Yenching Academy will be interviewed (remotely).
 All admissions decisions are final.

 Applicants from Chinese Hong Kong, Macao and Taiwan (HMT)

 Applicants from these regions are required to submit two online applications, and send the application materials in hardcopy to the admissions office.